oculus-samples/voicesdk-samples-whisperer/README.md

 - `red`

 ## Licenses
-The *Oculus Integration* package is released under the *[Oculus SDK License Agreement](https://developer.oculus.com/licenses/oculussdk)*.
+[The Oculus License](https://developer.oculus.com/licenses/oculussdk) applies to the SDK and supporting material.
-The MIT licence applies to the files and assets in the Assets/Project folder.
+The MIT licence applies to the files and assets in the Assets/Whisperer folder.
 Otherwise, if an individual file does not indicate which license it is subject to, then the Oculus License applies.